ForgerySleuth: Empowering Multimodal Large Language Models for Image Manipulation Detection: Abstract

 \section{Abstract}

 Multimodal large language models have unlocked new possibilities for various multimodal tasks.
 However, their potential in image manipulation detection remains unexplored.
 When directly applied to the IMD task, M-LLMs often produce reasoning texts that suffer from hallucinations and overthinking.
-To address this, in this work, we propose ForgerySleuth, which leverages M-LLMs to perform comprehensive clue fusion and generate segmentation outputs indicating specific regions that are tampered with.
+To address this, we propose ForgerySleuth, which leverages M-LLMs to perform comprehensive clue fusion and generate segmentation outputs indicating specific regions that are tampered with.
 Moreover, we construct the ForgeryAnalysis dataset through the Chain-of-Clues prompt, which includes analysis and reasoning text to upgrade the image manipulation detection task.
 A data engine is also introduced to build a larger-scale dataset for the pre-training phase.
 Our extensive experiments demonstrate the effectiveness of ForgeryAnalysis and show that ForgerySleuth significantly outperforms existing methods in generalization, robustness, and explainability.
-The resource is available at \href{https://github.com/sunzhihao18/ForgerySleuth}{https://github.com/sunzhihao18/ForgerySleuth}.